 While sitting in the grass on the open field at Imam Square, it feels like a different world.
-The city of Esfahan may be surrounded by barren desert, but it is a pearl in an ocean of sand.
+This isn’t just a city.
+It’s a fever dream of geometry, calligraphy, and blood-stained history baked into turquoise and sandstone.
+Esfahan may be surrounded by barren desert, but it is a pearl in an ocean of sand.

 The Imam Square in itself is said to be the second-largest square in the world after Tiananmen Square in Beijing.
-While I remain a bit skeptical to that claim, there were lots of families having picnics in large open field and we got lots of attention since we were probably the only non-Iranians in the entire area.
+I couldn’t care less about that measure-boosting claim, but I did care about the people I saw in the square.
+There were lots of jolly families having picnics in the large open field.
+We got lots of attention since we were probably the only non-Iranians in the entire area.
 The blue tiles of the Abbasi Jame Mosque was gleaming in the sunset and children were playing in the fountain.

+We walk across the Si-o-Seh bridge, with its 33 arches beautifully lit, where lovers linger and families stroll.
 A bit outside the city, the old Zoroastrian fire temple Ateshkadeh-ye Esfahan is easily spotted against the horizon.
-The temple remains are accessible by a short climb to the top of the hill.
+After a short climb to the top of the hill, the view from the temple is breathtaking.

 Comments